svasandani/get-risky/README.md

 The metadata will be populated automatically, and since the handler does not support branching, it will set the previous migration to be the current `HEAD` (not the file, but the latest migration). *Please don't change this field :)*

 When the file is created, populate the SQL code for both `forwards` and `backwards` keys.
 It's your responsibility to make sure this works with the state of the database directly before/after the migration.
+Ideally, they should be idempotent.
 Once you're ready, run the migration.

 ### Operation 2: Running migrations